 If milestones are being achieved in a child’s first language or languages, it is only a matter of time until the child transitions into English, the dominant language of instruction.
 If however the child has a reduced vocabulary and speaks with immature (non-adult-like grammar) in their first languages, the transition to English and literacy is likely to be more complicated.

 How do the language development of ESL and bilingual students and multilingual children differ?

 When considering the language development of children it is more important to focus on the progress of language development than to focus purely on ages and stages.
 Is the child progressing through the stages of language development?
 Are they learning new words and sounds?
 Are their language skills growing?

 There are two ways in which multiple languages may be learned.
 The first is simultaneous bilingualism in which the child develops both languages from birth.
 In contrast sequential bilingualism is where one language is learned first and the second acquired later, for example English as a second language.

-Children who are developing several languages simultaneously will often mix the languages.
+ESL and bilingual students who are developing several languages simultaneously will often mix the languages.
 They are developing two different vocabularies and if they don’t have the word they need in one language, they will compensate by using a word from the other language.
 This language mixing is a normal part of development.

 Another difference is in vocabulary size.
 If each language is considered separately, it may appear the child has a smaller vocabulary, but when the languages are considered together, the total vocabulary is equivalent to a larger vocabulary.
 This is called conceptual vocabulary.